NCTUMLlab/Chun-Lin-Kuo-CelebA/README.md

 * We do the experiment on this dataset with align using similarity transformation according to the two eye locations and cropped in image generation task.
     *  resized images to 64 * 64
     *  without annotation in unsupervised way.
-    *  sample 1k and 10k images to measure the Frchet Inception Distance (FID) and show the result table below
+    *  sample 1k and 10k images to measure the Frchet Inception Distance (FID) beteween sample data and real data